rtens/blog.rtens.org/src/articles/bhutan/2016-01-17 Bhutan Part One.md

 ## Going South

 The following week we made a trip to the very south of the country.
-The 220km on windy, only party tarred roads took us over 8 hours.
+The 220km on windy, only partly tarred roads took us over 8 hours.
 But the views made it worth while.

 ![20160112_113922.jpg](static/img/bhutan/20160112_113922.jpg)